lx-kish/rithmetica/README.md

 ## Releas notes
 ##### Releas notes starts from v2.3.3

+#### v3.0.0 release notes

+- The layout is redesigned to adapt for the wide screens;

+- The collapsible component is redesigned to be the same width;

+- Minor bugs fixed;

 #### v2.4.7 release notes

 - Fixed bug when it was impossible to use left and right arrow buttons in input fields;